zei-world/api-woocommerce/docs/_plugins/WooCommerce_en.md

 3. Then, in your WordPress admin panel, go to "WooCommerce" > "Settings" > "Integration" and fill in your ZEI API credentials (API key and API secret)
 4. From there you'll be able to manage your offers directly from each concerned products : in a product from "Products", in "General" tab, you will find "Zei offer" option which will allow you to link this product to a corresponding specific offer on ZEI
 5. For your rewards, refer to the next section below
-5. Let the magic do !
+5. Let the magic begin !

 **Coupon codes for rewards**